CompPhyloLSU/week2_fundamentals/README.md

-# Fundamentals (Week 2)
+# Computing Fundamentals (Week 2)

-This week we will cover:
+This week we will cover some fundamental computing skills:

-- Some fundamental computing skills
 	- Working at the command line
-	- git

-- Phylogenetic basics
-	- Parts of trees
-	- Reading trees
-	- Interpreting relationships
-	- Rooting
-	- Branch lengths
+	- git/GitHub